WakaSync

 unsub();

 Request interceptors may be async — useful for refreshing expired tokens before a request is sent.
 Interceptors should return the modified config or data.
 If nothing is returned (undefined), the original value is preserved.
-Returning any other value — including falsy values like 0, "", false, or null — will be used as the new value.
+Any other return value — including falsy ones like 0, "", false, or null — replaces it.

 Request Headers